Siren (Asian Kung-Fu Generation song)

 "Siren" (サイレン, Sairen) is a song by Japanese rock band Asian Kung-Fu Generation.
 It was released as the lead single of their second full-length studio album, Sol-fa, on April 4, 2004.
 With the band's then-newly emerging popularity, the single managed to debut at number two on the Oricon charts.
 Although the song's B-side, "Siren#," shares a nearly identical title with the single, the two are somewhat different from each other.
 While both retain the same instrumental, the lyrics and melody of "Siren#" are different from that of "Siren."
 In a sense, "Siren#" can be considered a continuation or a remix of its A-side.

 Music video

 The music video for "Siren" and "Siren#" were directed by Toshiaki Toyoda.
-The video presented a sweeping tour past a suspension bridge and through a city by translucent astral projections of the band.
-As the end of the song, Masafumi Gotoh walk toward the camera, put his hand in front of it and then he slowly disappeared.
+The video presents a sweeping tour past a suspension bridge and through a city by translucent astral projections of the band.
+As the end of the song, Masafumi Gotoh walks toward the camera, puts his hand in front of it and then slowly disappears.
 For "Siren#", the video presented in the same way as Siren, but with different scenes.
-The Siren# video ends with Gotoh followed by other members exit from film set.
+The Siren# video ends with Gotoh followed by other members exiting from the set.